opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ```

 The ease of implementing query-time autocomplete comes at the cost of performance.
 When implementing this feature on a large scale, we recommend an index-time solution.
 With an index-time solution, you might experience slower indexing, but it’s a price you pay only once and not for every query.
+The edge N-gram and completion suggester methods are index time.

 ### Edge N-gram matching